Jump to Navigation

-In the state of Illinois, driving with a suspended or revoked license (DWLS) is a Class A misdemeanor.
+In the state of Illinois, driving with a suspended or revoked license is a Class A misdemeanor.
 Depending on the circumstances of your case, you could be sentenced up to 364 days in jail and fined up to $2,500.
-If you were caught driving with a suspended or revoked license as part of a speeding ticket, fleeing the police, involved in a hit and run accident, or other aggravating circumstances, you may be charged with a felony.
-If convicted on felony charges, you face up to 7 years in prison and a fine of up to $25,000.
-Further, the state may impound or seize your car.
-The long-term consequences of a conviction for a DWLS must also be considered: your license may be revoked permanently and you will have criminal record which could negatively impact your employment opportunities.
+If you were caught driving with a suspended or revoked license as part of a speeding ticket, fleeing the police, a hit and run accident, or other aggravating circumstances, you may be charged with a felony.

-At the Law Office of Philip Nathe, we can often reduce the sentence or charges facing someone arrested for DWLS.
+At the Law Office of Philip R. Nathe, we can often reduce the sentence or charges facing someone who has been arrested for DWLS, and we also help our clients address other types of traffic violations.
 Depending on the circumstances of your case and your criminal history, it may be possible to convince the court to place you on probation or not permanently revoke your license.
 To schedule a free consultation to discuss your case, contact DWLS defense attorney Philip Nathe today.

 Driver License Suspensions in Illinois

 If your license is up for suspension or revocation, you should receive a letter from the Illinois Secretary of State.
-Since the Secretary of State will send its notification to the address they have on file for someone, it's possible you may not have received notification that your license was suspended.
-While it's not an automatic defense in DWLS cases, the court may have considered it a mitigating factor when charging or sentencing you.
+Since the Secretary of State will send its notification to the address they have on file for someone, it is possible that you may not have received notification that your license was suspended.
+While it is not an automatic defense in DWLS cases, the court may have considered this issue as a mitigating factor when charging or sentencing you.

 Common reasons for a license suspension include: